nielsenjared/nielsenjared.github.io/content/blog/algorithm-swap/index.md

 To understand our problem, we first need to define it.
 Let’s reframe the problem as acceptance criteria:

 > GIVEN two variables
-> WHEN TODO
+> WHEN I perform a swap
-> THEN the values stored in the two variables are exchanged
+> THEN the values are exchanged

 That’s our general outline.
 We know our input conditions (two variables) and our output requirements (exchanged values between the variables), and our goal is to swap them.